lake-wg/edhoc/draft-ietf-lake-edhoc.md

    CIPHERTEXT_3 is the 'ciphertext' of COSE_Encrypt0.

+* Compute the transcript hash TH_4 = H(TH_3, PLAINTEXT_3) where H() is the EDHOC hash algorithm of the selected cipher suite.
+The transcript hash TH_4 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

+* Calculate PRK_out as defined in {{fig-edhoc-kdf}}.
+The Initiator can now derive application keys using the EDHOC-Exporter interface, see {{exporter}}.

 * Encode message_3 as a CBOR data item as specified in {{asym-msg3-form}}.

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.

-The Initiator can now compute PRK_out, see {{prkout}}, derive application keys using the EDHOC-Exporter interface, see {{exporter}}, and send protected application data.
-The Initiator SHOULD NOT persistently store the keying material until the Initiator has verified message_4 or message protected with a derived application key, such as an OSCORE message, from the Responder.
+ The Initiator SHOULD NOT persistently store PRK_out or application keys until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder.
 This is similar to waiting for acknowledgement (ACK) in a transport protocol.

 ### Responder Processing of Message 3